 CoQ10 is found throughout the tissues in the body, but the highest concentration4 of it is found in the heart muscle.

-That said, though CoQ10 can be a powerful antioxidant, that doesn’t necessarily mean that increasing CoQ10 levels with Coenzyme Q10 supplementation can provide heart health benefits in healthy individuals, despite the claims that it can.
+That said, though CoQ10 can be a powerful antioxidant, increasing CoQ10 levels with Coenzyme Q10 supplementation can’t necessarily provide heart health benefits in healthy individuals, despite the claims that it can.

 However, studies5 have shown that CoQ10 can be useful for those who have had a heart attack before.
 When someone suffers a heart attack, they also suffer from damage to the heart tissue due to temporary oxygen deprivation from the heart failure.
 This damage weakens the heart and makes one susceptible to subsequent heart attacks.
 Research suggests that past heart attack sufferers who take 120 milligrams of CoQ10 per day for one year have lower markers for risk factors of future heart disease, report better energy levels, and have fewer instances of heart attacks.